-A heatwave is a period of unusual hot weather that can cause serious health effects.
-Heatwaves can make existing medical conditions worse and cause heat-related illness, which may be fatal.
-It can also affect community infrastructure such as the power supply, public transport and other services.
+A heatwave is a period of unusually hot weather that can cause serious health effects.
+Heatwaves can worsen existing medical conditions and cause heat-related illness, which may be fatal.
+It can also affect community infrastructure, such as the power supply, public transport and other services.

 Climate change: our biggest health challenge

 The World Health Organisation describes climate change as the greatest threat to public health in the 21st century.

 - For 24-hour health advice call NURSE-ON-CALL on 1300 60 60 24.